• Home

 How do I know if my insurance company covers mental health sessions?

-It is important to be proactive and contact your insurance company prior to seeking counseling so you understand what is or is not covered, as well as what your out of pocket costs will be so there will not be any surprises.
+If you plan to use your in-network or out-of-network benefits for reimbursement, it is important to be proactive and contact your insurance company prior to seeking counseling so you understand what is or is not covered so there will not be any surprises.

 What questions should I ask my insurance company about my mental health benefits?

-1. Do I have mental health insurance benefits?
+1. Do I have in-network or out-of-network mental health insurance benefits?

-2. Do my mental health benefits cover telehealth sessions?
+2. Do my in-network or out-of-network mental health benefits cover telehealth sessions?

 3. What is my deductible and has it been met?
-If yes, what is my copay/coinsurance amount per session?
-If not, what is the deductible amount that I will need to pay per session?
+What is the deductible amount that I will need to pay before getting reimbursed?

 4. How many sessions per year does my health insurance cover?

-6. If using out-of-network benefits, what is the reimbursement rate per therapy session?
+6. What is the reimbursement rate per therapy session?

 Your insurance company may need a billing code when you call.